matiou11/PupPackScreenTweaker/README.md

 # PupPackScreenTweaker

-**To all PuP-Pack creators:** here is a little tool to help you visually positioning your PuP screens.
+**To all PuP-Pack creators:** here is a little tool to help you visually position your PuP screens.

 - Get a real size preview of what your PuP-Pack layout will look like when playing.
 - Precisely adjust size and position of the PuP screens, and tweak their aspect ratio.